tldr-pages/tldr/README.md

 All contributions are welcome!

-Some ways include to contribute are:
+Some ways to contribute include:

 - Adding your a command which isn't covered.
 - Adding more to an existing page.